mendix/docs/content/web-modeler/microflows-how-to-configure-delete-object.md

 title: "Configure a Delete Object Action"
 category: "Microflows"
 menu_order: 80
-description: "This how to describes the process of configuring a delete object action in a data view and a list view in the Mendix Web Modeler."
+description: "This how to describes the process of configuring a delete object action in a data view and a list view in Mendix Studio."
-tags: ["web modeler", "page editor", "delete object", "list view", "data view", "how to"]
+tags: ["studio", "page editor", "delete object", "list view", "data view", "how to"]
 ---

 ## 1 Introduction

-This how-to explains how you can configure a delete object action in the Mendix Web Modeler.
+This how-to explains how you can configure a delete object action in Mendix Studio.

 **This how-to will teach you how to do the following:**